An item in a tab bar.

 In iOS v5.0 and later, you can customize the appearance of tab bars by setting item label text attributes using appearance selectors declared by

 UIBar.
-You can also use the methods listed in Customizing Appearance.
+You can also use the methods listed in Customizing the Item's Appearance.
 You can customize the appearance of all tab bar items using the appearance proxy (for example,

 [UITab), or just of a single tab bar item.